 Can Pine Straw be eaten?
 Yes, we actually get this question quite often.
 We have never heard of anyone getting sick from the ingestion of pine straw but we do not recommend that you ingest our products in any way, shape or form.
 Pets usually won't eat pine straw, unless you have a dog that likes to go around eating large piles of leaves, you should not worry about your pet.

 If I am a landscape designer, can I charge extra to my customer for your products?
 Yes, your product markup and installation fees are 100% up to you.
-Since we sell to all 50 States, the amount of markup that landscape designers apply varies greatly.
+Since we sell to the lower 48 States, the amount of markup that landscape designers apply varies greatly.
 We do not dictate what you may charge your clients for the product.
 Once you purchase from us, the product is yours to resell at any rate you feel is obtainable in your area.
 There is no "retail price" printed on the outside of the box.

 Can you tell me about Pallet orders?
-All pallet orders are shipped via UPS Freight Delivery.
-Delivery trucks can/will come equipped with a lift gate, so no fork lifts are needed.
+All pallet orders are shipped via Freight Delivery.
+Delivery trucks can come equipped with a lift gate, so no fork lifts are needed for Residential delivery.
 When the plastic ship wrap is removed from the pallet of pine straw, there are 48 individual "Bales" that can be hand held and moved about with ease.